-As of Spring 2021, ACS will utilize the PowerSchool software program to allow parents to have access to a variety of their student's information.
-Depending on how your child's school uses the program, parents may access the PowerSchool Home/Parent Portal to view the student's demographics, attendance, discipline, fees, grades, schedule, reports, and alerts.
-PowerSchool offers accessibility for K-2 for demographic information only.
-Grades 3-12 offers accessibility to a variety of information listed above.
+ACS utilizes the PowerSchool software program to allow parents to have access to a variety of their student's information.
+Depending on how your child's school uses the program, parents may access the PowerSchool Home/Parent Portal to view the student's demographics, attendance, fees, assignments, scores, grades, schedule, reports, and alerts.
+PowerSchool offers accessibility for K-2 for demographic information attendance only.
+For Grades 3-12 PowerSchool offers accessibility to a variety of information listed above.

 Access to the PowerSchool link can be found on our website, www.auburnschools.org by selecting the Parent Portal link from the blue navigation toolbar at the top of the screen.
-To obtain a login and the Web site to access your child's information, contact the ACS Board of Education at 334-887-2100.
+To obtain login information to access your child's information, contact your child's school for your Parent Portal Access Letter.